hashicorp/yamux/README.md

   message or window update.

 * 0x8 RST - Reset a stream immediately.
 Sent with a data message only.

-* 0x 16 LZW - Indicates the payload is LZW compressed.
-Sent with a data message only.

 ## StreamID Field